 - A couple of pages show photographs of butterflies for which no detailed instructions are given.
 We are invited and challenged to come back to this page after we have worked through the book, and try to figure out how to fold them.

-- All Michael LaFosse’s butterflies have been dedicated to different people, most of whom are directly connected with the practice of origami.
-The authors share a little about those people’s history and how each butterfly were inspired by them.
+- All of Michael LaFosse’s butterflies have been dedicated to different people, most of whom are directly connected with the practice of origami.
+The authors share a little about those people’s history and how each butterfly was inspired by them.
 Some even include a haiku for the person to whom their butterfly is dedicated.

 - The book itself is of high quality, from the kind of paper used to the excellent color photographs showing the finished butterflies.
 Everything shows great attention to detail.

 If a person who loves origami is in your list of people to get a present for, do not hesitate for a minute, jump in!
 Click on the image below, get the book, and rest assured that you will be adding a wonderful treasure to their origami library.
 Making these origami butterflies from Michael LaFosse is poetry for our fingers and a delight to our eyes.

 Buy Origami Butterflies at AMAZON (Affiliate links – We appreciate your support!)